 Competitive rivalry is a strong force for Nike.
 Competition is intense across the industry where it operates and the market it serves.
 Take note of the following factors that affect the intensity of competitive rivalry in the sportswear market and the broader textile and apparel industry:

-• Low Market Growth Rate and Market Saturation: The sportswear market is populated by different companies and their respective brands.
+• Low Market Growth Rate and Market Saturation: The sportswear market is populated by a handful of companies and their respective brands.
 The same is true for the broader textile and apparel industry.
-Some of these brands are as established as Nike while others are smaller companies with growing following.
+Some of these brands are as established as Nike.
+Others are smaller companies with a growing following.
 The situation creates a plethora of alternative and substitute products that create little room for growth in the market share of involved companies

 • Moderate Level of Firm-to-Buyer Concentration Ratio: It is true that there are several sportswear and sports equipment companies.
 There is also a wide selection of apparel and accessories companies.
 However, the firm concentration in these markets remains moderate because clothing items are essential goods and the overall market is large.
 However, the competition remains intense because dominant companies bank on their powerful competitive advantages and strategies.

 • Aggressive Marketing and High Level of Ad Expenditures: Another factor that intensifies the competition in the sportswear market is the aggressive marketing strategies and tactics of involved companies.
-Brands such as Adidas, Under Armor, and Reebok utilize advertisements across different channels, sales promotions, and celebrity endorsements to communicate their presence.
-The same is true for other non-sportswear apparel companies such as fast-fashion brands and luxury brands.
+Brands like Adidas, Under Armor, and Reebok utilize advertisements across different channels, sales promotions, and celebrity endorsements to raiise and maintain brand awareness.
+The same is true for other non-sportswear apparel companies like fast-fashion brands and luxury brands.

 Nike attempts to manage the impact of competitive rivalry through its consistent marketing initiatives that include advertising, celebrity endorsements, sales promotions, and public relations.
 It also continues to improve its production capabilities through innovation in product development and partnerships with outsourced manufacturers.